srujan-landeri/Analyz-2.0/README.md

 ---

-> 🚀 **Note**: The voice input feature is currently under development and will be available in future releases.
+> 🚀 **Note**: Images and Voice input features are currently under development and will be available in future releases.

 <br>